Steven Tyler: Early life and education

-Steven Victor Tallarico was born on March 26, 1948, at the Stuyvesant Polyclinic in Manhattan, New York, and moved to the Bronx when he was three years old.
+Steven Victor Tallarico was born on March 26, 1948, at the Stuyvesant Polyclinic in East Village, Manhattan, New York, and moved to the Bronx when he was three years old.
 The family relocated to 100 Pembrook Drive in Northeast Yonkers in 1957 when he was about nine years old.
 Tallarico is the son of Susan Ray (June 2, 1925 – July 4, 2008), a secretary, and Victor A. Tallarico (May 14, 1916 – September 10, 2011), a classical musician and pianist who taught music at Cardinal Spellman High School in the Bronx.

 Tyler's father was of Italian and German descent, while his mother was of Polish, English and African-American ancestry.
 He has claimed on a number of occasions that his maternal grandfather was Ukrainian, and changed his surname from "Czarnyszewicz" (from czarny) to "Blancha" (possibly from blanche).
 Genealogist Megan Smolenyak established that Steven Tyler's grandfather was Polish, born Felix Czarnyszewicz in 1892 in Klichaw, in today's Belarus.
 In 1914 he emigrated to the US and changed his surname to Blancha.
 There he married Bessie Elliott, with whom he had four children, including Steven's mother Susan.
 Felix's brother was Florian Czarnyszewicz, a well-known Polish writer who emigrated to Argentina.
 Florian Czarnyszewicz is best known for his novel Nadberezeńcy which describes the fate of Poles living in the lands between the Berezina and Dnieper rivers between 1911 and 1920.

 His paternal grandfather, Giovanni Tallarico, was from Cotronei, Calabria, Italy.
 Tyler learned on the genealogy show Who Do You Think You Are? that his maternal great-great-great-grandfather Robert Elliot was part African-American and part European-American.
 Steven has one older sister named Lynda.

-Tyler attended Roosevelt High School on Tuckahoe Road in Yonkers, New York which was about a mile from his house, but was expelled from the school just before graduation due to marijuana use.
+Tyler attended Roosevelt High School on Tuckahoe Road in Yonkers, New York, which was about a mile from his house, but was expelled from the school just before graduation due to marijuana use.
 He later graduated from Quintano School for Young Professionals.

 At 17, Tyler spent time in Greenwich Village, New York, the highlight of which was seeing a Rolling Stones concert.
 Tyler states that he and his friends "hung around for a while, buzzing like crazy just because we got to touch them."
 He added, "Everybody told me that I looked just like Mick Jagger with my big lips and Keith Richards basically was the music I used to love more than anything."
 A photo in the band's autobiography Walk This Way shows Tyler standing behind Mick Jagger outside a hotel.

 During this period, Tyler sang backing vocals on The Left Banke Too, the second album by baroque pop group the Left Banke.